-Following the results of objective 1, sensors were selected and acquired for installation in the station, the procedure for monitoring the selected instrumentation was designed.
-Data logging and specific installation structures were designed and realised.
-In particular, a special setup for a selected datalogger was programmed, in order to align the reading frequency and raw data recording, to the planned requirements for future climate reference stations within the GCOS Surface Reference Network.
+Following the results of objective 1, sensors were selected and acquired for installation in the station, the procedure for monitoring the selected instrumentation has been designed.
+Data logging and specific installation structures have been designed and realised.
+In particular, a special setup for a selected datalogger has been programmed, in order to align the reading frequency and raw data recording, to the planned requirements for future climate reference stations within the GCOS Surface Reference Network.